SaaS vs PaaS vs IaaS: difference in custom app development?

 For PaaS, key users need to be able to use programming code.
 In return, they get a moderate degree of control on the platform, although not as much as companies running IaaS.

 SaaS platforms have been created to be as easy to use as possible, with plenty of support and online tutorials for customers.
 However, the degree of control is low compared to IaaS and PaaS solutions.

 The advantage of IaaS is that it’s completely customizable, easy to scale, and means you’re in complete control of your infrastructure.
 The disadvantage is that you’re responsible for configuring it and ensuring it’s secure.

 The advantage of PaaS is that it’s easy to use and, as it’s in the cloud, it makes it easy to collaborate with other developers.
 The disadvantage is that you have no control over the infrastructure and are bound by the PaaS terms of service.

 The advantage of SaaS is that there is a wide range of different solutions available – whether you’re looking for a CRM or payroll software, there’s something to suit your needs.
 You also don’t need to worry about updating or keeping the software secure, as the SaaS provider does all the hard work for you.
-The disadvantage is that you have the least control of all the platforms.
-If the provider pivots, goes out of business, or increases its prices, then there’s nothing you can do,
+The disadvantage is that you have the least control over all the platforms.
+If the provider pivots, goes out of business or increases its prices, then there’s nothing you can do,